swdavey/wphol/wordpress_test_installation.md

 # oci-wordpress-mds

 ## Introduction
 In this lab you will test and get to know your Wordpress installation.
-This lab can only be started once the
+This lab can only be started once the previous one is finished.

 ## Test Wordpress Installation
 <details>
 <summary><h3>Confirm the ORM job (which builds the infrastructure and site) has run successfully</h3></summary>